Hampshire: Politics

 With the exceptions of the unitary authorities of Portsmouth and Southampton, Hampshire is governed by Hampshire County Council based at Castle Hill in Winchester, with eleven non-metropolitan districts beneath it and, for the majority of the county, parish councils or town councils at the local level.

 In the 2016 United Kingdom European Union membership referendum, nearly 55% of Hampshire (including the Isle of Wight) voted in favour of Brexit.
 Gosport was the area that voted to Leave with the highest majority (64%), while Winchester was the area that voted to Remain with the highest majority (59%).
 Hart and East Hampshire also voted to Remain.

-Under the English Devolution Bill, Hampshire and the Isle of Wight entered the Devolution Priority Programme which may lead to a new combined authority covering Hampshire, Southampton, Portsmouth and the Isle of Wight and an elected mayor in the spring of 2026.
-As part of the move, Hampshire County Council and the district councils within its area would be abolished.
+In June 2026, the Hampshire and the Solent Combined County Authority was created, comprising Hampshire County Council, Isle of Wight Council, Portsmouth City Council and Southampton City Council.
+It is planned that the authority will be led by a directly elected mayor from 2028.

+In March 2026, the government announced local government reorganisation plans, which would have seen the county council abolished in 2028 and local government across Hampshire (including Southampton and Portsmouth) reorganised into four unitary authorities.
+These proposals were withdrawn in September 2026.